confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 #.

     #.
-The values entered by the user may not be valid integers or floating point numbers.
+The values entered by the user may not be valid integers or floating-point numbers.
     #.
 The user may enter zero for the divisor.
     #.
 If the ``math`` library hasn't been imported, ``math.round`` is undefined.